jiashenyue/geo441-541/README.md

-# geo441b
+# GEO441B/541B Introduction to Geographic Information System

-GitHub and markdown document resources for GEO441B/541B at Miami University
+- GitHub and markdown document resources for GEO441B/541B at Miami University